[(1) During the initial period, but after the first 15 business days of that period, the directors may extend the moratorium by filing with the court—

 (ii) pre-moratorium debts for which the company does not have a payment holiday during the moratorium (see section A18),

-(c) a statement from the directors that, in their view, the company is, or is likely to become, unable to
+(c) a statement from the directors that, in their view, the company

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial